Exploring the Biblical meaning of 'Loving Our Neighbors’

 Job described it: "even the donkeys of the poor and fatherless are taken.
 Poor widows must surrender the little they have as a pledge to get a loan ... the poor must spend all their time just getting barely enough to keep soul and body together.
 They are sent into the desert to search for food for their children.
 They eat what they find that grows wild, and must even glean the vineyards of the wicked.
 All night they lie naked in the cold, without clothing or covering.
 They are wet with the showers of the mountains and live in caves for want of a home.

 Solomon noted: "There was a small city with only a few people living in it, and a great king came with his army and besieged it.
 There was in the city a wise man, very poor, and he knew what to do to save the city, and so it was rescued.
 But afterwards no one thought any more about him.
-Then I realized that ... if the wise man is poor, he will be despised, and what he says will not be appreciated."
-(Eccles.
-9:14-17; compare 2 Samuel 20:14-22)
+Then I realized that ... if the wise man is poor, he will be despised, and what he says will not be appreciated" (Eccl.
+9:14-17; compare 2 Sam.
+20:14-22).

 Does God teach us to help the poor?